Table of Contents

 Unfortunately, as of this writing, the knife is out of stock everywhere.
 I’m hoping it comes back in stock soon.

 Smith & Wesson makes a variety of First Response knives.
 The difference between these and many others on the list is they’re dirt cheap.
-These are knives you shouldn’t be afraid to put through the ringer in the event of an emergency.
+These are knives you shouldn’t be afraid to put through the wringer in the event of an emergency.

 The S&W SWFRS First Response is a good choice at $16.
-It comes with a liner-locking partially serrated blade, a seat-belt cutter, and a glass breaker.
+It comes with a liner-locking partially serrated blade, a seatbelt cutter, and a glass breaker.

-7. Benchmade Triage
+7. Benchmade Triage 916SBK

-The blade uses N680 steel and engages with the always reliable AXIS locking mechanism.
+The blade uses N680 steel and engages with the always-reliable AXIS locking mechanism.

-8. ESEE Imlay
+8. ESEE Imlay SAR Swiftwater Rescue Knife

 The ESEE Izula is one of the best EDC fixed blade knives around, so ESEE did the logical thing and made a rescue version of the knife.
 The result is the Imlay.